 8 tips to staying physically fit while spending hours at the keyboard

 I’m not a medical doctor, and I don’t play one on TV.
-But I have complied a list of what it takes to be a healthy writer.
-Some I’ve learned through research, others through experience, and a couple by common sense.
+But I have compiled a list of what it takes to be a healthy writer.
+Some I’ve learned through research, others through experience and a couple by common sense.

 Comfort Your Back: My back used to bother me from time to time, so I invest in a quality chair, one fully adjustable and with lumbar support.
 It only takes a few minutes sitting in a bad chair to bring about discomfort.
 (I also use an inversion table for a few minutes every day, which I think is essential for me.)